vin9381-triv/Sentiment-Analysis/README.md

 4. **Sentiment Analysis:**
    - Apply sentiment analysis using the TextBlob library on the fetched articles.
-   - Analyse sentiment scores and patterns for each specific socio-economic issue.
+   - Analyze sentiment scores and patterns for each specific socio-economic issue.
    - Gain insights into how these issues are portrayed and perceived in the news.

 This project aims to provide valuable insights into the sentiment surrounding socio-economic topics in Indian news articles.
 By analyzing the sentiment and popularity of these topics, it can contribute to a better understanding of public perception and media coverage.

 ## Additional Resources
 - For more information about the `pygooglenews` library, visit the [pygooglenews GitHub repository](https://github.com/kotartemiy/pygooglenews).
 You can find installation instructions and usage examples in the repository's documentation.
+- To learn about the `newspaper` library for article extraction, refer to the [newspaper GitHub repository](https://github.com/codelucas/newspaper).